Vegan Aioli Recipe

 Notes

-• Can you freeze vegan aioli?
-This is not the recipe you want to be freezing, however it can be stored in the fridge up to 3 days.
+• Can you freeze garlic aioli? - This is not exactly the recipe you want to be freezing for best texture, however it can be stored in the fridge up to 5 days.

-• Is it healthy?
-Though high in calorie, this fully raw aioli is whole food plant based compliant, gluten free, oil free, so yes, as healthy as can be.
+• Is it healthy? - Although high in calorie, this fully raw aioli mayo is whole food plant based compliant, gluten free, oil free, so really as healthy as can be.

-• How to thicken it?
-No need to, the combination of cashews and avocado yield a perfectly thick and creamy sauce ready to be enjoyed.
-If a thinner consistency is desired just add more water or lemon juice to taste.
+• How do I thicken it? - There's no need for thickener at all, the combination of cashews and avocado yields a perfectly thick and creamy sauce ready to be enjoyed as is.
+If a thinner consistency is desired just add a little more water or lemon juice to taste.

-• Can I use Aquafaba instead of water?
-Absolutely, it actually makes for a nice addition and whips really nice.
+• Can I use Aquafaba instead of water? - Absolutely, it actually makes for a great swap and whips really nice.

 Nutrition